Introduction

 Tapt Kund

-Tapt Kund, a sacred natural hot spring located at the entrance of the Badrinath temple.
-Holding significance, believed that taking a bath in its holy water relieves devotees from any pain and heals them.
-Pilgrims often take a dip before entering the shrine.
+Tapt Kund, a sacred natural hot water spring located at the entrance of the Badrinath Temple.
+Holding significance, believed that taking a bath in its holy water relieves devotees from any pain and heals them due to its medicinal properties.
+Pilgrims often take a dip before entering the shrine to cleanse sins and purify soul.

 Mata Murti Temple

 A sacred temple dedicated to Mata Murti, believed to be the mother of Lord Narayan.
 Located just 3 km from the main Badrinath temple and associated with Mata Murti Ka Mela, an annual fair.
-It reflects the divine motherhood and devotion.
+It reflects the divine motherhood and devotion, making it a significant site for the devotees visiting Badrinath.

 Mana Village

-Mana, a picturesque village often called the first village in India, sits on the Indo-Tibetan Border, just 3 km from Badrinath.
-It is widely known for sacred caves, including Vyas Gufa and Ganesh Gufa, a rich culture, and unique flora and fauna.
+Mana Village is a picturesque village often called the first village of India, sits on the Indo-Tibetan Border, just 4.3 km from Badrinath.
+It is widely known for sacred caves, including Vyas Gufa and Ganesh Gufa, a rich tibetan culture, and unique flora and fauna.
+The village features the first tea shop of India and the giant rock, Bheem Pul over the Saraswati River.

 Charan Paduka

-Charan Paduka is a rock footprint of Lord Vishnu, located just 3 km away from the Badrinath temple.
+Charan Paduka is a sacred rock footprint of Lord Vishnu, located just 3 km away from the Badrinath temple.
 It is believed Lord Vishnu placed his first step on earth during their descent from his celestial home, Vaikunth Dham.
-It is accessible by a short, strenuous trek.
+It is accessible by a short but strenuous trek via Rishiganga waterfall, offering serene views of surroundings.

 Vasudhara Falls

 Vasudhara Falls is a majestic waterfall near Mana village.
 Located 9 km away from Badrinath.
-It cascades from 122 feet and holds significance as a belief that the water of Vasudhara falls only on pure hearts and turns away from sinners.
-It is accessible by a 6 km trek from Mana village.
+It cascades from 400 feet and holds significance as a belief that the water of Vasudhara waterfall falls only on people with pure hearts and turns away from sinners.
+It is accessible by a 6 km trek from Mana Village.

 Conclusion